 How To Find Out Where Someone Works for Child Support Legally

-A kid in a yellow shirt and blue shorts is standing next to his mother who has a question mark above her head, a red t-shirt, and blue jeans on while show wonders how to find out where someone works for child support as she stares at a grocery store employee wearing a yellow vest who she believes may be the non-custodial parent.
+A child in a yellow shirt and blue shorts stands beside his mother, who, with a question mark above her head, wearing a red t-shirt and blue jeans, is pondering how to locate the workplace of someone for child support, staring at a grocery store employee in a yellow vest whom she suspects might be the non-custodial parent.

-Those wondering how to find out where someone works for child support legally aren’t alone because approximately ¼ of all children under the age of 18 live in single-parent households with nearly 30% who didn’t receive any child support payments at all.
+Those wondering how to discover where someone works for child support legally aren’t alone because approximately ¼ of all children under the age of 18 live in single-parent households with nearly 30% who didn’t receive any child support payments at all.
 1, 2

 In some cases, the custodial parent, which is the person that has the child with them the majority or all of the time, may not even know where the other parent is located or where the other parent works.